lelegard/winkbdlayouts/README.md

 Additional notes:

 - In the registry file `kbdXXYYY.reg`, carefully select a unique keyboard id.
-  Typically start from the "standard" id of the keyboard language (for instance `0000040c` for the standard French PC keyboard), and shift it into the private range (for instance `b000040c` for the French Apple keyboard in this project).
   Use the Registry Editor to browse through the existing keyboard layout ids at `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Keyboard Layouts`.

-To build the project for all target architectures, run `build.ps1`.
-Run `install.ps1` to install them.
+  Typically start from the "standard" id of the keyboard language (for instance `0000040c` for the standard French PC keyboard), and shift it into the private range `b0XXXXXX` (for instance `b000040c` for the French Apple keyboard in this project).
+In practice the last 4 digits indicate a language (`040c` in the example means French) and the first 4 digits indicate a flavour.
+By convention, all flavours in this project start with `b0`.

+- The key tables in `kbdXXYYY.c` can be manually updated from an existing keyboard source file in this project.
+However, if you already have a valid DLL for that keyboard on one system, use the `reverse` tool to extract the keyboard definition and rebuild a source file from it.
+The source file will then be recompiled for all architectures.

 ## Scan codes

-If you have difficulties to collect the scan codes for your keyboard, build and run the `tools\scancodes` application.
+If you have difficulties to collect the scan codes for your keyboard, build and run the `scancodes` tool.

-The image `scancodes.jpg` shows the scan codes for a standard 101/102-key PC keyboards.
+The image `scancodes.jpg` shows the scan codes for a standard 101/102-key PC keyboard.

 There are some specificities on the bottom row of Apple keyboards:
 ~~~